rkaganda/over_engineered_othello_redux/README.md

   * Alternates between players and tracks the game history using PlayerMove.
   * If move assistance is enabled, it displays possible moves for the player.
   * Ends the game when no valid moves are left for both players and announces the winner or if it’s a draw.

+AI Move Calculation:

+* **populateMoveTree**: Builds an AVL tree of possible moves using hashing and recursion.
+  * **Hashing**:
+    * Converts the current board state into a unique string using `hashBoard`.
+    * Stores the board hash and its calculated score in a cache to avoid redundant evaluations.
+    * If a state has already been evaluated at the same or greater depth, the cached score is reused.
+    * Ensures that previously analyzed paths are not recalculated, optimizing the minimax process.
+  * **Recursion**:
+    * Evaluates all valid moves recursively using the minimax algorithm.
+    * Simulates the opponent's response at each depth, alternating between minimizing and maximizing scores.
+    * Calculates scores for potential future board states up to a maximum depth.
+    * Combines immediate flips with scores from deeper levels to rank moves.

+* **findBestMove**: Traverses the AVL tree to select the move with the highest score.
+  * **Traversal**:
+    * Uses recursion to navigate to the rightmost node in the tree, which holds the highest-scored move.
+    * Returns the corresponding board position as the AI's optimal move.

 !![Othello Flow](./othello_flow.png)